Wedding Photography at Fulham Library

 Another view of the Exhibition Hall: Shooting from the back shows the front where the Hammersmith and Fulham registrars conduct the ceremony.

 I like to move discreetly during the ceremony to take shots from various angles and perspectives.
-The Exhibition Hall’s ‘clean’ look enables me to take a nice distraction-free shot of the couple from the back.
+The Exhibition Hall’s ‘clean’ look lets me take a distraction-free shot of the couple from the back.

 “If any person present knows of any lawful impediment…” The couple usually turns to look at their guests at this point (sometimes appearing slightly worried!), and I’m ready to capture the moment.

-Family and friends’ readings are a popular way to personalise your wedding and lengthen the ceremony a little.
+Family and friends readings are a popular way to personalise your wedding and lengthen the ceremony.

 Although I do move around, I’ve never had a couple complain that I was distracting.
 At this point, you’ll only have eyes for each other.